kidonng/cherry/styles/README.md

 # User Styles

-A user style manager (e.g. Stylus for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Firefox](https://addons.mozilla.org/firefox/addon/styl-us/)) must be installed on your browser.
+A user style manager such as [Stylus](https://add0n.com/stylus.html) is required to use user styles.

 **NOTE** Some styles include font optimization for Windows (Simplified Chinese) only.